HaroldAlmon/ProjectEuler/README.md

 try an array or hashmap solution to the same problem.

-After reading an article called __"Why Comments Are Stupid, a Real Example"__ by John Somnez, I decided to start a re-factoring project that is eating up all my spare time.
-You should read the original article in chapter nineteen of the book **Code Complete** and chapter four of the book **Clean Code** especially **page 55**.
+After reading an article called __"Why Comments Are Stupid, a Real Example"__ by John Somnez, I decided to start a re-factoring project.
+The goal is to make my code easier to read and maintain by making the code self-documenting.

-At this point, I have re-factored about 80% of the code on this site.
-Once that is done, I can get back to working on ProjectEuler solutions again.
+If you are interested in re-refactoring your code, you should read the original article in chapter nineteen of the book **Code Complete** and chapter four of the book **Clean Code** especially **page 55**.
 #